Plungė Manor: Michał Mikołaj Ogiński (1849-1902)

-Over the next thirteen years, Michał Mikołaj Ogiński constructed a new ensemble of buildings at Plungė Manor.
+Over the next thirteen years, Michał Ogiński constructed a new ensemble of buildings at Plungė Manor.

 In 1879, he ordered the main mansion to be built, designed by architect Karl Lorenz, who was of German origin.
 Lorenz and the performer of works Gotrfried Schrank created the flamboyant ensemble, incorporated into the old mixed-style park.
 The palace came to be known as ‘Versailles of Samogitia’.
-This was the Oginski family's residential home.
+This was the Ogiński family's residential home.

 The two servants’ houses (on the right the manor administration and kitchen were located and on the left, a chapel, and later an orphanage), a Neo-Gothic stud farm, monumental gates of the park with a guard’s house, a laundry house, auxiliary gates and the house for the pheasant keeper, were also built.
 The ‘clock-house’ was reconstructed next to the orangery, and other buildings for servants were built.

-The interior was decorated with moldings, paintings, ornate stoves and collectible furniture.
+The interior was decorated with mouldings, paintings, ornate stoves and collectible furniture.
 The plaster moulding came from the workshops of Kazimierz Sommer in Warsaw.

-Ogiński was a passionate collector, and filled the mansion with hundreds of family portraits, marble busts, porcelain, jewelry, and tapestry collections, archaeological finds and numismatic collections, an archive and a library.
-At the turn of the 20th century, the Ogiński residence was famous for its musical traditions, collections of European and folk art, archaeology, numismatics, books, manuscripts, feasts organized by the hosts of the manor, along with scientific, technological and economic innovations.
+Ogiński was a passionate collector, filling the mansion with hundreds of family portraits, marble busts, porcelain, jewellery, tapestry collections, archaeological finds and numismatic collections, an archive and a library.
+At the turn of the 20th century, the Ogiński residence was famous for its musical traditions, collections of European and folk art, archaeology, numismatics, books, manuscripts, feasts held by the hosts of the manor, along with scientific, technological and economic innovations.
 The palace had a large and rich library and a family museum.